 When people talk about substance abuse, they generally refer to the use of illegal drugs.
 Any use of illegal drugs is considered abuse because they are addictive and can cause severe negative health effects.
 However, the over indulgence of legally acquired alcohol, over-the-counter medications, inhalants, solvents and cigarettes can be used to harmful excess.
 This program can help you reduce substance abuse, alcohol in particular.
+For clients who do not need to complete the entire counselling program, single session therapy (SST) is available.
+The cost is $125 per session and more sessions can be arranged as needed.

 Substance abuse is a pattern of harmful and addictive use of any substance for mood-altering purposes.
 People who are addicted to drugs come from many walks of life.
 Adolescents experimenting, neglected and abused youth, employees under pressure, people with mental health issues, and those facing social problems are a few of the many segments of society who can become addicted.